 Increase Your Employee Productivity And Flexibility

 It can be a huge burden to employees to have to remember passwords, which is largely why so many choose to use simple codes that are easy to crack.
 I’m looking at you again, “qwerty”.
 To avoid this, a lot of organizations enforce password policies that encourage employees to set stronger passwords and regularly update them.
 But this leads to a new problem: forgetting passwords.
 Forgetting passwords means resetting passwords, and resetting passwords costs more time than it’s taken you to read this point.
-MFA allows users to sign in in whichever way best suits them, be it via a fingerprint scan or a single-use code generated by an authenticator app.
-It also enables secure remote access to the company network, which means that employees can work securely from home or whist travelling.
+MFA allows users to sign in, in whichever way best suits them, be it via a fingerprint scan or a single-use code generated by an authenticator app.
+It also enables secure remote access to the company network, which means that employees can work securely from home or whilst traveling.

 Many state laws require organizations to have strong authentication processes in place, particularly if they handle and store sensitive data like personal addresses or financial information.
 This information could pertain to a client, or to the organization’s employees themselves.
 MFA helps make sure that you’re compliant with identity and access management regulations, such as SOX for financial services and HIPAA for healthcare transactions.

 Multi-factor authentication solutions are relatively inexpensive and often extremely easy to deploy.
-They provide simple but extremely effective protection to individual users and the wider business network.
+They provide simple but effective protection to individual users and the wider business network.
 So instead of asking yourself why you need to enable MFA, it’s time to ask yourself why you haven’t already done it.

 To help you find the best MFA protection for your organization, we’ve put together a guide to the top multi-factor authentication solutions for business.